 The Top Boron-Rich Food Sources

 Boron is a trace mineral that plays a role in a variety of health mechanisms.
-Some of the best plant-based food sources of boron are dried fruit, nuts, veggies…and even wine!
-Discover the top nutrient-dense foods with boron in our comprehensive 28 item list
+The best plant-based boron sources are dried fruit, nuts, veggies… and even wine!
+Discover the top nutrient-dense foods with boron in our comprehensive 27 item list…

 Let’s dive into each of these foods and see why they’re so beneficial to your bone and overall health.